nedhorning/TerrapinTracker/tracker/tools/watchdogExample/readme.md

 The IWDG module is used in production systems to generate a reset signal to the CPU in case some catastrophic event causes the software to become "stuck" or unresponsive.

-The GNAT uses the STM STM32L082xx2 MCU.
-This has an independant watchdog timer implemented as a 12-bit count down timer.
-The reference manual is [here].
+The GNAT uses the STM32L082xx2 MCU which has an independant watchdog timer implemented as a 12-bit count down timer.
+The reference manual is [here](https://www.st.com/resource/en/reference_manual/dm00108281-ultralowpower-stm32l0x2-advanced-armbased-32bit-mcus-stmicroelectronics.pdf).
-(https://www.st.com/resource/en/reference_manual/dm00108281-ultralowpower-stm32l0x2-advanced-armbased-32bit-mcus-stmicroelectronics.pdf) The registers set in the code are on page 595.
+ The registers set in the code are on page 595.

-The clock for the watchdog is obtained by dividing the LSI clock.
-This is about 37kHz for the GNAT / STM32L082xx2.
-The prescaler is defined in the code by the iwdg_prescaler ENUM as follows:
+The watchdog clock comes from dividing the LSI clock.
+For the GNAT / STM32L082xx2 it is about 37kHz.
+The prescaler is defined in the code by the `iwdg_prescaler` ENUM as follows:

 ```
 typedef enum iwdg_prescaler {